 Movement of food in the digestive system is controlled by the vagus nerve.
 Gastroparesis occurs when this nerve is damaged and the muscles of the stomach do not work properly.

 The main risk factor is

-.
+diabetes.
 Diabetes can damage the vagus nerve, which may lead to gastroparesis.
-High blood sugar can also damage blood vessels that carry nutrients and oxygen to the vagus nerve, preventing it from working properly.
+High blood glucose can also damage blood vessels that carry nutrients and oxygen to the vagus nerve, preventing it from working properly.
 Other risk factors include:

 Gastroesophageal reflux disease

-Surgery that involves the stomach or vagus nerveTaking certain medicines (eg, anticholinergics or narcotics)Infection from a virusDiseases affecting the nerves, muscles, or hormonesDiseases affecting metabolism (body’s ability to make and use energy)Chronic diseaseAnorexia
+Surgery that involves the stomach or vagus nerveTaking certain medications, such as anticholinergics or opioidsInfection from a virusDiseases affecting the nerves, muscles, or hormonesDiseases affecting metabolism (body’s ability to make and use energy)Chronic diseaseAnorexia

-If you have any of these symptoms, do not assume it is due to gastroparesis.
-These symptoms may be caused by other conditions.
-Tell your doctor if you have any of these: Feeling full early during a mealNo appetiteNausea and vomitingBloatingPain in your abdomen or esophagus (the muscular tube that carries food from your mouth to your stomach)HeartburnWeight loss
+Gastroparesis may cause: Feeling full early during a mealNo appetiteNausea and vomitingBloatingPain in your abdomen or esophagus (the muscular tube that carries food from your mouth to your stomach)HeartburnWeight loss

 The following may worsen symptoms: High-fiber foods, like raw vegetables and fruitsFatty foodsCarbonated drinks

 Your doctor will ask about your symptoms and medical history.
 A physical exam will also be done.
 The doctor may do: Blood tests